 Grout Cleaning Frequently Asked Questions

-With the method above you’ll want to mix the ingredients together, rub it on to the grout and wait a few minutes before gently scrubbing the dirt off and wiping the area clean.
+With the method above you’ll want to mix the ingredients together, rub it onto the grout and wait a few minutes before gently scrubbing the dirt off and wiping the area clean.

 I try to avoid bleach as much as possible as it is bad for the health of my family.
 I believe bleach can actually wear down the grout in your home over time if you do try to use it as a cleaner.
+So this is something I do not recommend.

 You should try to avoid vinegar on grout because it is a corrosive substance and over time can cause cracking and damage to the grout.